RoniMil/NutritionInfo-Microservices/README.md

 The Database for both Meals and Diets services is persistent.
 Therefore, if the containers are stopped/paused/killed, when started again the Meals/Diets that were in the DB before shut down remain - as long as the volume isn't removed.
 In addition, if failure occurs the containers restart immediately.

-There 4 services do the following:
+There are 4 services that do the following:

 1. **Meals-Dishes Service** - Manages meals and dishes information and provides endpoints to create and retrieve meals and dishe.
 2. **Diets Service** - Manages diet information and provides endpoints to create and retrieve diets.